-Things To Do During The New Year In Japan
+Things To Do During The Japanese New Year

-Be a part of the Joya no Kane at temples
+Be a part of the Joya no Kane at temples- Japanese New Year

 Image Source

-Most people visit shrines and temples to rid themselves of the negative emotions and leave the past in the past.
-You will be able to hear the bell rung 108 times to remove past sins.
-This is one of the most popular New Year traditions that you can take part in.
-If you visit Zozo-ji temple (the most popular temple in Tokyo) you would be able to visit the ancient temple that survived the ravages of time and the aftermath of the war.
-The grounds will get crowded somewhere during the afternoon but you can still enjoy the forest and the beautiful greenery that surrounds this temple.
+Most people visit shrines and temples to rid themselves of negative emotions and leave the past in the past.
+You can hear the bell rung 108 times to remove past sins.
+This is one of the most popular New Year traditions you can participate in.
+If you visit Zozo-ji temple (the most popular temple in Tokyo) you can visit the ancient temple that survived the ravages of time and the aftermath of the war.
+The grounds will get crowded sometime during the afternoon, but you can still enjoy the forest and the beautiful greenery surrounding this temple.

 Looking To Book An International Holiday?